 Generally, there are lower barriers to market entry in online retail than in brick-and-mortar retail.
-As a result, zooplus faces a number of mostly regional providers in all of its European markets, such as independent pet stores with their own web shops and local delivery options.
-Moreover, larger brick-and-mortar retailers are progressively setting up infrastructure for online sales while other online retailers are entering into direct competition with zooplus by expanding their presence to include additional countries.
+As a result, zooplus is not only faced with international (online) retailers in the European market but also a number of mostly regional providers, such as independent pet stores with their own web shops and local delivery options.
+Moreover, larger brick-and-mortar retailers are increasingly accelerating their establishment of infrastructure for online sales while other online retailers are entering into direct competition with zooplus by expanding their presence to include additional countries.